ahmedhambal/CI4-CRUD/README.md

 ## How to use?

 - Clone repo or download
-- Create database and impor from 'db' folder
+- Create database and impor file pos_db.sql.zip from 'db' folder
 - Setting database on app/config/Database.php
 - Open terminal/cmd and type 'php spark serve'
 - And go url address from your local server => localhost/CI4-CRUD/product